9 Tips How To Make Profit Selling Royalty Free Music Online

 #9 Record your progress

 I think this is important, especially for beginners.
-Though you are not making cash from start, it is importan to build a database to measure your progress and results.
+Though you are not making cash from start, it is important to build a database to rank your improvement and outcome.

-Create few documents for data and record everything you find relevant for you.
+Start few documents for data and write everything you find important for you.
 For example: when you finished project, or when your song got approved, or howmany sales you had.

-Sales reports on a monthly basis from each source, net income per platform and so on.
+Sales reports on a monthly basis from each source, total income per source/platform and so on.
 In this case the more information, the greater.

 Personally I am using Excel for that kind of information.
 It s simple and useful.
 I have everything on my working schedule, can check upcoming tunes on different stocks and track trending items on market.

-Because, If you don’t have any information to rate your progress, you won’t be able to understand how to improve your product.
+Because, If you don’t have any information to rate your progress, you won’t be able to understand how to level up your solution/product.

-Collecting data and ordering it provides you a summary of everything that is going on and will help you to take your decisions based on true facts instead of estimations.
+Gathering up information and ordering it provides you a summary of everything that is going upon and will help you to have your decisions based on true facts instead of estimations.
 I am doing this for 3 years already and it works.

-Really, take it seriously.
-It is about your potential income.
-Leave one day of the week or even few hours that you will dedicate exclusively to updating and reviewing your business.
+Really, take it critically.
+It is about your potential profit.
+Leave one day of the week or even few hours that you will dedicate solely to upgrating and examining your business.